paolabiocchi/Yeast_Project/README.md

 ├── save_and_compare_results.py     # To save and compare model and Shap results

 ```
+Most of the data are not available on GitHub due to the limited storage.
+We can download it on  http://1002genomes.u-strasbg.fr/files/.
+Otherwise, we provide a sample of the data, X_matrix_YPD_doublingtime_sample.csv, to have an example of what the dataset looks like.

 ## **Installation and Dependencies**
 ##### Prerequisites
 Ensure that you have the Python 3.7 or more recent versions.
 You can install the dependencies using the `pip` commands.